-- After the person performing the Lumbar Puncture collects the last of the CSF, they will remove the needle and introducer and wash the Betadine off the subject. - ⇒ They can use two warm, wet washcloths and a dry washcloth or towel.
+- □ After the person performing the Lumbar Puncture collects the last of the CSF, they will under the person performing the Lumbar Puncture collects the last of the CSF, they will under the person performing the Lumbar Puncture collects the last of the CSF, they will under the person performing the Lumbar Puncture collects the last of the CSF, they will under the person performing the Lumbar Puncture collects the last of the CSF. remove the needle and introducer and wash the Betadine off the subject. - They can use two warm, wet washcloths and a dry washcloth or towel.
 Have these ready for them, or appoint someone to retrieve them for them.
 All visible traces of iodine should be cleaned from the skin (use 2 wet washcloths), the skin dried, and the Band-Aid applied over the puncture site.
 The Band-Aid is in the lumbar puncture kit.
 After they have made the subject more comfortable, they will remove the sharps from the kit.
-They do this because they are more familiar with the kit and where they put all the sharps and how many there are, etc. Acquire a sharps container in which to dispose of them all. - Solution ⇒ Next, throw all the rest of the kit away and toss the washcloths/towel (you should wear gloves for this there may be some blood or CSF on the washcloths) into the laundry.
+They do this because they are more familiar with the kit and where they put all the sharps and how many there are, etc. Acquire a sharps container in which to dispose of them all. - Next, throw all the rest of the kit away and toss the washcloths/towel (you should wear gloves for this - there may be some blood or CSF on the washcloths) into the laundry.
 After the study ends and the subject has left, wash the over-bed table down with a bleach wipe.